-u.
-Euture plans 1.
-Have you secured a job after graduation? yes 2.
+FUTURE PLANS 1.
+Have you secured a job after graduation? yesno 2.
 Which of the following best describes your plans for the next six months?
 Postdoctoral researcher Tenure track faculty position Non-tenure track faculty position Researcher (nonacademic setting) Teaching at a community or junior college Working for a nonprofit organization or foundation State or local government position Working for industry Pursuing another degree.
 Please specify discipline: Undecided Other: (please specify) 3.
-If you have secured a job, what will your yearly salary be? <\$20,000 <\$21,000 - 40,000 \$\$1,000 - 60,000 Over \$100,000 v 1.
+If you have secured a job, what will your yearly salary be? <\$20,000 \$21,000 - 40,000 \$31,000 - 40,000 \$41,000 - 60,000 Over \$100,000 1.
 Where did you do most of your graduate research?
 1. Where did you do most of your graduate research?
 2. Where did you do most of your graduate research?
 3. Where did you do most of your graduate research?
 4. Where did you do most of your graduate research?
 5. Where did you do most of your graduate research?
 6. Where did you do most of your graduate research?
 6. Where did you do most of your graduate research?
 7. Where did you do most of your graduate research?
+7. Where did you do most of your graduate research?
 8. Where did you do most of your graduate research?
-9. Where did you do you do your graduate research?
-9. Where did you do you d
+9. Where did you do most of your graduate research?
+9. Where did you do most of your graduate research?
+9. Where did you do most of your graduate research?
+9. Where did you do most of your graduate research?
+9. When graduate re

 2. To which racial or ethnic group do you belong?
-(Please mark all that apply) American Indian or Alaska Native Asian or Asian American Black or African American Hispanic or Latino Native Hawaiian or Other Pacific Islander White 3.
-Are you a domestic student (U.S. citizen or permanent resident)? or are you an international student?
+(Please mark all that apply) - American Indian or Alaska Native - Asian or Asian American - Black or African American - Hispanic or Latino - Native Hawaiian or Other Pacific Islander - White - Other: Please specify 3.
+Are you a domestic student (U.S. citizen or permanent resident)?
 4. What year did you receive your undergraduate degree?
 2011 2012 2013 Other: Please specify 5.
-What is your gender?MaleFemale 7.
+What is your gender? - Male - Female 7.
 What is your final overall grade point average (GPA)?
 8. Please enter your Hort 510 course grades: 1) first seminar grade: 2) second seminar grade: Thank you for completing this survey.
-We value your thoughtful input.
-The combined survey data from all respondents will be shared confidentially with departmental faculty (your name will not be associated) to improve the experience and education of future students in your program.
+We value your thoughful input.
+The combined survey data from all respondents will be shared confidentially with departmental faculty (your name will not be associated) to improve the experience and education of future students in your program. ill not be associated) to